pdwrc/rc-light-controller/USER-GUIDE.md

 In Smart mode, the AVC button can also be used to set the level.

-#### Handbrake mode
+#### Secondary button mode

-This setting controls whether the secondary button will activate the brake lights.
-When this menu item is selected, the primary button will toggle between the two modes.
+This setting controls the function of the secondary button.
+The available options are:

+* Do nothing
+* Activate brake lights
+* Activate flash mode

 #### Turn signal steering threshold